ptomulik/github-list-releases-action/README.md

 is tagged or the upstream releases new version with assets, we should build and publish new versions of docker images.
 This requires, however, some knowledge about existing upstream releases.
-A list of releases with URLs pointing assets, we're interested in, is essential.
+A list of releases with URLs pointing to assets, we're interested in, is essential.
 The action enables us to retrieve necessary information from upstream repository.

 ## Table of Contents